MaxXSoft/sigma-vm/xeno/README.md

-# Z Programming Language
+# Xeno Programming Language

-Z is a novel programming language designed to:
+Xeno is a novel programming language designed to:

 * Functional programming, generic typing, flexible macro system and so on.
 * Supported both garbage collector and manual memory management.